Brett Berard: International play

-Berard was a member of the United States men's national junior ice hockey team at both the 2021 and 2022 World Junior Ice Hockey Championships.
-He was the second youngest member of the 2021 team (to Matty Beniers) when they won the gold medal in 2021.
-In 2022 the team was upset by the Czech Republic in the quarterfinals.
+Berard was a member of the United States men's national junior team at both the 2021 and 2022 World Junior Ice Hockey Championships.
+He was the second youngest member of the 2021 team (to Matty Beniers) where his team won gold.
+The following year, the Americans were upset by Czechia in the quarterfinals.

-He was selected to be a member of the United States men's ice hockey team at the 2025 Men's Ice Hockey World Championships.
+In April 2025, he was named to the United States national senior team for the annual IIHF World Championship.
+However, Berard was ultimately not able to compete due to injury.

 Playing style

-An issue for Berard as a hockey player is his size, at just 5 feet 9 inches tall, but he is a fast skater.
-He makes up for his size with grit and tenacity.
-One NHL scout said that "He's a [jerk] to play against", actually using a stronger word than "jerk."
-According to Mercogliano, he is "efficient at getting inside and establishing shooting positions, using his smallish stature to stay compact and gain leverage at tough angles."
-According to Berard:
+Standing at just 5 feet 9 inches tall, size has always been an issue for Berard as a hockey player.
+However, his fast skating along with grit and tenacity helps compensate for this deficiency.
+One NHL scout labeled him as "a [jerk] to play against".
+Others have described him as "efficient at getting inside and establishing shooting positions, using his smallish stature to stay compact and gain leverage at tough angles."
+According to Berard personally:

 I actually like to use my size to my advantage.
 It’s a lot easier to escape against bigger opponents and in the corners I actually feel like I have an advantage being on the smaller side and getting in and out of corners to be able to make plays.
 A lot of people say it’s a disadvantage but I like to take it as an advantage and use my size as a strength.
 I definitely wouldn’t be able to do some of the things that I’m able to do if I was bigger.
 So, I like my size and I like where I’m at.

-During the 2023-24 season, Berard improved his skating speed as well as his shooting ability, developing a quick release.
+Over the course of the 2023–24 season, Berard improved his skating speed as well as his shooting ability, developing a quick release.

-Personal
+Personal life

-Brett's brother Brady Berard is also a hockey player who played for Providence and is currently playing for the Boston College Eagles.
-Brett and Brady had always been competitive against each other growing up.
+Brett's younger brother Brady is also a hockey player who is currently playing for the Boston College Eagles.
+The siblings had always been competitive against each other growing up.